xrdocs/ncs5500/_tutorials/acl-ip-fragments-matching-ncs55xx-and-ncs5xx.md

 From the above, we could see the that Fragmented packets are also making their way through the network, which is against what the network administrator had intented.
 It permits these packets because non-initial fragments do not contain Layer 4 information, and the ACL logic assumes that if the Layer 3 information matches, then the Layer 4 information would also match, if it was available.
 This could lead to data plane security issues.

 Now how to stop this ?
-Lets see the use of the keyword Fragments and how we can use the same to drop the fragmented packets and allow only legitimate traffic.
+Lets see the use of the keyword Fragments and how we can use the same to drop the fragmented packets and allow only non-fragmented traffic.

-Let us modify the ACL as below
+Modifying the ACL as below

 <div class="highlighter-rouge">
 <pre class="highlight">